Popscotch/Clicker-Game-Tutorial/README.md

 1. Make a new function similar to `buyAutoClicker()` but using the new generator (`generators[1]`) instead of the first one (`generators[0]`).
 2. Make a new button in the `index.html` file, similar to what you did for `buyAutoClicker()`, but instead it should call the new function you just made.
 3. Clicking the button should increase your `clicksPerSecond` by the 'power' of the new generator.

+Now you should have the foundations of a clicker game!

 ## Chapter 4